ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

     :start-after: /// start

-Mips qemu reference [#]_, you can download and run it with gcc to verify the result with printf() function.
-We will verify the code correction in chapter "Run backend" through the CPU0 Verilog language machine.
+Mips qemu reference [#]_, you can download and run it with gcc to verify the result with printf() function at this point.
+We will verify the code correction in chapter
+"Run backend" through the CPU0 Verilog language machine.